abbluiz/abbluiz.com/_i18n/en/about/about.md

 This website <a name="this-website"></a>
 ===

-I wanted to have this website to display my posts and projects in a very simple, responsive, and content-focused way.
-I've made it using Jekyll and some other tools ([check out all the details here]({{ site.baseurl_root }}/portfolio/labb-website/)).
+I wanted to have this website to display my posts and projects in a simple, responsive, and content-focused way.
+I've made it using static website generator Jekyll and some other tools ([check out details on my portfolio]({{ site.baseurl_root }}/portfolio/labb-website/)).

 You can switch the website's language by selecting the `文A` icon (located on the top-right corner), then selecting the desired language, when available.
 I love to learn new languages, so when I feel comfortable enough with a new one I'll be adding more of them to the website!

-You can copy the contents of my website, if you respect the licenses I'm using.
-All the code of this project is licensed under the [MIT license]({{ site.baseurl_root }}/LICENSE.txt).
-However, the content of most posts and some images will be licensed under something else ([CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) by default), so you should look out for that.
-I also use Font Awesome, which has icons released under CC-BY-4.0, fonts released under SIL OFL 1.1, and code under MIT.
+You can copy my website, if you respect the open-source licenses I'm using.
+All the code of this project, including example code that might be posted on the blog, will be licensed under the [MIT license]({{ site.baseurl_root }}/LICENSE.txt).
+However, the contents of the website, such as the written part of posts & pages, the images, data, etc, will be licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

+In certain situations, there might be other licenses being used in place of the ones I've described above.
+When this occurs, the different license will be clearly indicated in the source code, or linked in the post/page.
+An example of this is the utilization of the Font Awesome library.
+Although their icons are released under CC-BY-4.0 and their code under MIT, their fonts are released under [SIL OFL 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 Website last modified at: {{ site.time | date: '%B %-d, %Y' }}.